froggomad/Vapor-Best-Movies-Database/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a up and running follow these simple steps.
+To get up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is what you need to use this repo.
 * Swift 5
 * Vapor 4